bradb345/Server/README.MD

 #### - Wins

 -  Coming away with a better understanding of Python and its similarity with JavaScript.

+- Throughout the project, I was considered to be the main debugger.
+Whenever my group mates had a problem they would ask me to take a look at their code and help them figure out what’s causing their particular issue.
+It made me feel like I knew what I was doing.

 ### Key Learning